Cave Canem Pompeii Tile

 Historical Curiosities

-"...while Trimalchio was being carried away, a player with a tiny flute approached his head, and as if speaking secretly in his ear, played for him all along the way.
-Behind us came, already sated with refinements , together with Agamemnon.
-When we arrived at the door we found a sign posted where it was written: "The slave who goes out without the master's permission will receive a hundred beatings".
-Right at the entrance stood a doorman dressed in green with a cherry-coloured belt, intent on peeling peas in a silver dish.
-Above the threshold hung a golden cage with a colorful magpie inside who greeted the guests.
-I looked at these things in amazement, when I had to jump back so suddenly that I almost broke my leg seen on the left, and near the doorman's guard, a large dog tied to a chain, painted on the wall that seemed alive, with the words below in all capital letters: BEWARE OF THE DOG.
-My companions were laughing... "
+"...while Trimalchio was being carried away, a player with a tiny flute approached his head, and as if speaking secretly into his ear, played for him all along the way.
+Behind came us, already full of delicacies, along with Agamemnon.
+Arriving at the door, we found a sign posted that read: 'The slave who leaves without the master's permission will receive one hundred lashes.'
+Right at the entrance stood a doorman dressed in green with a cherry-colored belt, busy shelling peas into a silver dish.
+Above the threshold hung a golden cage with a colorful magpie inside greeting the guests.
+I was looking at these things in amazement when I had to jump back so suddenly that I almost broke a leg.
+I had seen on the left, near the doorman's lodge, a large dog tied to a chain, painted on the wall that seemed alive, with the words written below in all capitals: BEWARE OF THE DOG.
+My companions were laughing..."

 Satyricon Petronius Arbiter (26 - 66 AD)